denebeim/configvm/journal.md

 wow, that took awhile, but the common ansible runner once I got it running worked flawlessly

+It's taking me awhile to get awx to run a new inventory.
+I don't want to do the old one because of so many machines, I just want one that's clean.
+Unfortunately I don't think I know or rather remember how to make a new inventory and use it on an arbitrary system running an arbitrary job.  awx. is, as always confusing as fuck to me.

+I've got the proxmox backup server (pbs) installed, it was pretty straight forward since it's almost like proxmox.
+The only thing that confused me is that 'backing store' means where the place you want to do your backups is mounted.
+Right now that's h2gt2g which is kinda useless.  but I've mounted in the fstab 192.168.42.7:/volume1/pbs to /mnt/h2gt2g

+So for today I'm going to migrate the

 ToDo: here are the things I want to do.
 I'm putting them here to keep from getting distracted from them.
 1. zfs